angelrbolivar/identity-ops-lab/02-conditional-access.md

 `admin` is the daily account.
 If I exclude it, MFA is theater.

-`breakglass` is standing Global Admin that I do not use.
+`breakglass` is a standing Global Admin that I do not use.
 If I include it in CA-01 and Authenticator dies, I have no way back in.

 Legacy auth cannot do MFA, so I block it rather than challenge it.